Poor Physical Environment

 - Personal protective equipment, such as respirators and earmuffs

 Poor environmental conditions are a significant hazard in the workplace.
-By identifying and controlling these hazards, employers can help to protect their workers’ health and well-being.
+By identifying and controlling these hazards at work, employers can help to protect their workers’ health and well-being.

 Recommendations